rubyaustralia/ruby_au/README.md

 ## Known Issues / Gotchas

-With Yarn 4, you upgrade outdated packs using `yarn upgrade-interactive`

 There have been issues with implementing Trix, the JS file is temporarily in the <HEAD> from the CDN.

 Please also refer to [CONTRIBUTING.md](CONTRIBUTING.md)